S$ 454 Find Cheap Flights from Southeast Asia to North America

 • How far in advance should I book a flight from Southeast Asia to North America?

-To get a below-average price on the flight from Southeast Asia to North America, you should book around 3 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 15 weeks before departure.
+To get a below-average price on a flight from Southeast Asia to North America, you should book around 3 weeks before departure, which saves you about 36% compared to booking last-minute.
+For the absolute cheapest price, our data suggests you should book 22 weeks before departure.

 • How long is the flight to North America?